agartime/big_data/R/samples_9/README.md

 R - Samples 8 - Clustering
 --------------------------

-Collection of samples performed during the class about Clustering using R USArrests model.
+Collection of samples performed during the class about Kmeans and PAM using R USArrests model.

 Files: